dat-ecosystem/public-events/website/content/index.md

 ### What is Dat?

-Dat is a peer to peer protocol and ecosystem of projects.
+Dat is an ecosystem of peer-to-peer projects.
 Read more on the [Dat website](https://dat.foundation).